 Until January 8, 2015, the Company was a party to a Professional Services Agreement ("PSA") with Avalon Development Corporation ("Avalon") to provide certain geological consulting services and exploration activities with respect to the Peak Gold Joint Venture Property.
 Pursuant to the PSA, Avalon provided geological consulting services and exploration activities, including all field work at the Tetlin Lease.
-In connection with the Transactions, the Company terminated the PSA with Avalon, and Avalon is now providing services to the Joint Venture Company.
+In connection with the Transactions, the Company terminated the PSA with Avalon.
+Avalon continued to provide services to the Joint Venture Company until February 28, 2020, when its owner, Curtis J. Freeman, retired.
+The Joint Venture Company has retained key administrative, geology, and database management personnel from Avalon on a contract basis.
+The Company's CEO, Rick Van Nieuwenhuyse, who has extensive experience in the mining industry, and personnel previously employed by Avalon are assisting the Joint Venture Company as independent contractors in place of Avalon.